 A VPN protects you online in several ways.
-First it makes you anonymous so no-one can identify you, nor see which websites you are visiting.
-Second, it secures your connection even if you're using open public Wi-Fi.
-Another benefit is that it unblocks websites you'd otherwise not be able to access.
+First it makes you anonymous so no-one can identify you by your computer's IP address, nor can your ISP (or anyone else) see which websites you are visiting.
+Second, it secures your connection even if you're using free public Wi-Fi.

-Most VPN services have an app which runs on Windows and this approach means any app or game you use, plus background services such as Windows updates, will run via the VPN connection.
-Here's a fuller explanation of how a VPN works.
+Most VPN services have an app for Windows.
+This approach is fine, but it means any app or game you use, plus background services such as Windows updates, will run via the VPN connection.
+Here's a more detailed explanation of how a VPN works.

-Sometimes that's not what you want or need, and it's why web browser VPN extensions exist.
-When you add a VPN extension to Firefox, only the sites you visit in Firefox are routed via the VPN and every other other app connects to the internet as normal without the encryption or privacy benefits of a VPN.
+Sometimes that's not what you want or need, and it's why VPN extensions for web browsers exist.
+When you use a VPN extension in Firefox, only the sites you visit in Firefox are routed via the VPN and every other other app that's running on your PC or laptop will connect to the internet as normal without the encryption or privacy benefits of a VPN.

-Here we'll recommend the five best VPN services which have a Firefox extension.
+Here we recommend six of the best VPN services which have a Firefox extension.
 Typically you'll need to sign up for an account with that service separately and pay a monthly subscription, and this is really the only way you'll get unlimited bandwidth and access to streaming services such as Netflix.

-If you do decide to use a free service, then at least spend the time to read the Ts & Cs to make sure that your personal information isn't being collected and sold in order to provide the service for free.
-Note that none of the services listed here do that.
+If you do decide to use a free service, then at least take time to read the Ts & Cs to make sure that your personal information isn't being collected and sold in order to provide the service for free.
+None of the services listed here do that, though.

 NordVPN for Firefox

-We're big fans of NordVPN: it offers great value from its paid-for service thanks to a wide choice of servers in many countries, top notch speeds and compatibility with just about every type of device.
+NordVPN offers great value thanks to a wide choice of servers in many countries, top notch speeds and compatibility with just about every type of device.

-Its Firefox extension has recently been completely redesigned and now has a slicker interface.
-More importantly, it's faster and offers https - a secure connection - to all websites even if they don't offer https.
+Its Firefox extension has a slick interface which is easy to use.
+It also offers https - a secure connection - to all websites even if they don't offer it.

 It includes CyberSec which warns you of potentially dangerous websites and also blocks auto-play videos and annoying pop-ups.